The Curse of Many Organizations

 Clarify Decision Rights – Ensure capacity in the organization

-If communicating is the most obvious, then establishment of clear decision rights and roles is the most important of the list.
+If communicating is the most obvious, then the establishment of clear decision rights and roles is the most important of the list.
 If the organization doesn’t have the capacity to achieve the plan then execution is bound to fail.
 One way to ensure the capacity is to clarify decision rights.
 What exactly are “decision rights?”
 These are the rules in place that show who is allowed to make certain decisions.

 The process of developing these rules will force you to make sure all critical decisions have an owner, and that the owner has the capacity to add this responsibility to all their other tasks.
-Lack of ownership over decision-making is often a cultural barrier to successful strategy execution, and must be managed.
+Lack of ownership over decision-making is often a cultural barrier to successful strategy execution and must be managed.

 Good news!
 This is one of those “problems” that can be turned into an opportunity.
-The process of clarifying decision roles and the natural flow of information that follows, is an opportunity for leaders to nurture trust, ensure capacity and give ownership to employees throughout the organization.
+The process of clarifying decision roles and the natural flow of information that follows is an opportunity for leaders to nurture trust, ensure capacity and give ownership to employees throughout the organization.
 Clarifying decision rights will break through barriers that might otherwise keep your organization from executing its strategy.

 Create Resource Liquidity – Courage to model the behavior

-An organization cannot expect strategy to be executed without allocating sufficient resources to the individuals responsible for executing the strategy.
-However, a simple check mark in the “allocated” column is not sufficient.
+An organization cannot expect the strategy to be executed without allocating sufficient resources to the individuals responsible for executing the strategy.
+However, a simple checkmark in the “allocated” column is not sufficient.
 Resources must be available and liquid enough to be shifted and aligned with plans that require them.
 This takes courage.
 Some organizational initiatives will end up not being a priority, while others will have renewed investment and attention.

 Resource allocation is a discipline that takes Courage and will oftentimes pit departments against each other.